sesh/brntn.me/content/2021/trigger-build-with-github-action.md

 ## Step One: Add `repository_dispatch` to your build Github Action for `parent-repo`

-In the `on` block of the Github Action that builds your project add a new `repository_dispatch` block.
+In the `on` block of the Github Action that builds your parent project add a new `repository_dispatch` block.
 The `repository_dispatch` allows calls to the Github API to trigger your action.
 The `types` list is a list of dispatch types that will be used as triggers, in our case, we're going to add a single `build` type (we'll use this later).

 ```yaml
 on: